-Social, economic, and political crises in the 21st century, notably the 2014-16 economic recession (see p.
-14 of History and Myth and p.
-4 of Economics and Resources), contribute to Brazil's fragmented society.
+Social, economic, and political crises in the 21st century, notably the 2014-16 economic recession (see History and Myth and Economics and Resources), contribute to Brazil's fragmented society.
 Brazilian society divides into a small upper class and large middle and lower classes.
-Upper-class Brazilians tend to live in urban areas and control much of the country's wealth, despite representing only about 6% of society.
+Upper-class Prazilians tend to live in urban areas and control much of the country's wealth, despite representing only about 6% of society.
 Primarily descendants of European immigrants, the upper class mainly consists of wealthy business owners and professionals.

 The middle and lower classes, each accounting for about 47% of residents, comprise most of society.
 Members of the middle class often have incomes above the poverty line but are vulnerable to economic instability and have minimal social mobility.
-The middle class primarily constitutes waged workers, such as teachers and nurses, and their children tend to have less access to private education (see p.
-3-4 of Learning and Knowledge).
+The middle class primarily constitutes waged workers, such as teachers and nurses, and their children tend to have less access to private education (see Learning and Knowledge).
 The lower class typically includes informal and rural workers and the unemployed.
 Often living in suburbs or favelas in major cities, they usually have access to lower-quality education and healthcare.
-The COVID-19 pandemic worsened poverty across Brazil (see p.
-4 of Economics and Resources).
+The COVID-19 pandemic worsened poverty across Brazil (see Economics and Resources).